Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 • If your roof is damaged by a covered peril (storm, fire, falling tree), most policies will include solar panel removal and reinstallation (R&R) as part of the dwelling claim

-• If your roof simply needs replacement due to age or wear, the removal and reinstall costs are not covered — you pay out of pocket
+• If your roof simply needs replacement due to age or wear, the removal and reinstall costs are not covered, and you pay out of pocket

 This is closely tied to how your insurer handles roof replacement claims.
 If your policy pays out on an Actual Cash Value (ACV) basis rather than Replacement Cost Value (RCV), you may receive a depreciated payout that doesn't fully cover reinstallation labor.
-This is a critical policy detail to clarify upfront.
+Under the March 2026 FHFA rule, Fannie Mae and Freddie Mac now accept ACV-only roof coverage, so this is a critical policy detail to clarify upfront.

 Pincher's Pro Tip

 Request a solar panel removal/reinstall rider when updating your policy.
-Some insurers offer add-ons for as little as $50/year that explicitly cover R&R labor during a covered roof claim — a small price compared to a $3,000+ out-of-pocket bill.
+Some insurers offer add-ons for as little as $50/year that explicitly cover R&R labor during a covered roof claim, a small price compared to a $5,000+ out-of-pocket bill.

 Compare Home Insurance Plans in Ohio